ritua2/documentation/comsol/README.txt

-comsol is an application with GUI.
+COMSOL is a cross-platform finite element analysis, solver and multiphysics simulation software with GUI.
 Following the steps to test the app: log onto Arc, make sure with -X ssh -X abc123@arc.utsa.edu log onto a computer node, make sure with --x11: